 Recently, 2FA was added to Green Screens Web terminal to increase security level in cloud environment.
 Our 2FA implementation is based on RFC 6238 - TOTP: Time-based One-time Password Algorithm and it is fully compatible with mobile OTP token applications like Google Authenticator.

 More about OTP mechanism can be found on Wikipedia TOTP itself is not ultimate security solution but combined with other implemented security features as browser fingerprinting, IP address session validation, one-time-bypass-sign-on, custom request encryption, SSL and many more to prevent unauthorized use through web browser we made Green Screens Web Terminal environment as secure as possible.

-NOTE: For additional security it is advisable to set limited number of invalid OTP attempts before OTP token becomes disabled for further use.
-In such case, administrator will have to reactivate disabled user OTP token.
+NOTE: For additional security, it is advisable to set a limited number of invalid OTP attempts before OTP token becomes disabled for further use.
+In such case, the administrator will have to reactivate the disabled user OTP token.

 Configuration alone and usage in Green Screens products are simple.
 2FA security is just a few mouse clicks away.

 Before using OTP protected server access, administrator must enable OTP for each server configuration (under security tab).
-When accessing to OTP protected host every workstation operator will be required to enter OTP token generated by mobile app.
+When accessing to OTP protected host, every workstation operator will be required to enter OTP token generated by the mobile app.